“Medicines cure diseases but only Doctors cure patients” – Carl Jung

 Make a list of all your financial life goals & categorize them based on your personal timeline such as your short-term goals, medium-term goals & long-term goals.

-While listing your financial goals, make a separate list for your professional financial goals.
+While listing your financial goals, make a separate list for your professional financial goals as a doctor.
 This will help you in earmarking any existing investment & in giving a direction to your future savings.

 For example: